michaelcourcy/cloudsql-kasten/readme.md

 *  <DATABASE> : the name of the database we want to save in the cloud sql instance for instance `guestbook`
 *  <GOOGLE_STORAGE_BUCKET> : the name of the google storage bucket where you'll send the database export for instance `michael-bucket`
 *  <CLUSTER_NAME> : the name of the cluster that we create for instance `michael-cloudsqltest`
+*  <NAMESPACE> : The namespace where you deploy your app, for instance `test-sqlinstance`

 # Create a postgres instance and a bucket